mUogoro/rgbd_ground_truth_generator/README.md

-# GroundTruthGenerator: a set of tools to generate synthetic RGBD datasets for Computer Vision applications
+# RGBD Ground Truth Generator: a set of tools to generate synthetic RGBD datasets for Computer Vision applications

-The GroundTruthGenerator project provides a small set of routines for generating synthetic datasets of RGB-D images.
+The RGBD Ground Truth Generator project provides a small set of routines for generating synthetic datasets of RGB-D images.
 The main component of the library is the ModelRenderer C++ class where the rendering and animation are implemented.
 C and Matlab interfaces are provided as well.

+The library has been developed by the [Engineering for Health and Wellbeing group](http://www.ehw.ieiit.cnr.it/?q=computervision) at the [Institute of Electronics, Computer and Telecommunication Engineering](http://www.ieiit.cnr.it) of the National Research Council of Italy (CNR).

 ## RGBD dataset
 An RGBD dataset consists of a (potentially large) set of image pairs, where each pair contains: